time4tea/ugly-bugly-builds/README.md

 fugly-bugly-builds
 ==================

-Fugly or Funky, they're your builds...
+Fugly or funky, bugly or bunky, they're your builds...

 Initial development by BSKYB at Osterley